 Here is my point.
 When it comes to the basics, what is right and what is wrong, the Bible trumps.
 It is our authoritative guide on ethical issues.
 Where the complexities come in is on the pastoral level.
 Some people steal because of a mysterious compulsion.
 Others steal because their children are hungry.
 Still others steal because they are caught up in an intricate economic system of exchanges.
 It’s always wrong.
 But in some cases we show mercy.
 In others we counsel.
 In others we send folks to jail.

 Conservative Christians have often done a terrible job in dealing with the complexities and nuances of human sexuality.
+People are keen to go to watch Alice doing her thing on cam sites because they get so overwhelmed.
 We have a lot to learn about empathy, compassion, healing, and restoration on such matters.
 We ought to take advantage of the fact that much knowledge and insight has been made available to us since the days of Moses and Paul.
 But there are some very basic guidelines, made available to them by the Spirit of God, that we ignore at our peril.